+Spark and Wire Erosion are two very different processes.
+Wire Erosion (an EDM process) is the method of cutting metallic workpieces with pure metal wire.
 Advantages of Metal Wire EDM can provide HD accuracy for close and tight fitting parts.
 The process can create sharp inside corners whether it is thick or thin material.
-Depending on the accuracy and surface finish you need, a part can either be a one cut or it can be roughed then skimmed.
+Depending on the accuracy and surface finish you need, parts can either be a one cut or it can be roughed then skimmed.
 With a one cut, the wire will pass through a solid part making scraps drop away.

-You can expect a high-quality Wire Erosion service here at MNB.
+Here at MNB Precision, you can expect only high-quality Wire Erosion Service.
 We provide exceptional surface finishes down to 16Cla are achieved from the Wire Erosion method of cutting metal.
 We offer a variety of wire diameters ranging from 0.15mm to 0.3mm which allow designs with differing corner radii to be cut, while the machines can deliver components with taper angles up to 30 degrees.

 The two Sodick wire eroders operated by MNB are amongst the fastest cutting machines on the market.
 Indeed, the top of the range AQ750 also has one of the highest capacities available – it is one of only a handful of such units in the UK and can accommodate workpieces of maximum dimensions larger than 1 metre.
 The machines are CAD/CAM driven, using our Solidworks system, and the continuous automated operation is further enhanced by a remote feature enabling operator control over the internet.
 While the concept of an unmanned facility is still some way in the future, this kind of technology allows us to maximise the efficiency of the operation and turnaround times for our customers.